fernando2393/Attention-Augmented-ConvNet/README.md

 - Modify the network parameters to customize the architecture.
 - Run the selected code (it needs TensorFlow in its version 2 to run).

-The conclsusions of the different experiments are shown in the [report] (/Group76_Project_Report.pdf)
+The conclsusions of the different experiments can be find in Group76_Project_Report.pdf